ychen306/asplos-2020-28-ae/README.md

 ```bash
 CXX=<c++ compiler of your choice> <path-to-this-repo>/scripts/build-all.sh
 ```
-This process includes building the specific version of LLVM that VeGen uses and should take about half an hour, depending on your machine.
+This process checks out VeGen, the evaluation benchmarks, builds the specific version of LLVM that VeGen uses, and should take about half an hour, depending on your machine.
 We hardcoded the number of threads that `make` can use to 36 in the scripts.
 You can modify this.